gftruj/webzamples/PlanetVoodoo/scroll-path/README.md

 ### Events different than the mousewheel?

-You can manually call `updateCurve(obj)` with the direction provided as `obj.deltaY` - the value does not matter, just positive or negative values.
+You can manually call `updateCurve(dir)` - the value does not matter, just positive or negative values.